bhyleee/bats_radar_tracker/README.md

 ## Contributing
 Contributions are welcome!
-Please reach out here on github or via email at brianlee52@ucsb.edu
+Please reach out here on github or via email at XXXX

 ## License
 This project is licensed under the MIT License.